Los Angeles Railway: The jitney craze

+The Twenties and new changes

+Although the prosperity of the Roaring Twenties brought some relief and a return to the previous quality of service, a proposal to establish a rival bus company by William Gibbs McAdoo greatly concerned the existing streetcar companies of Los Angeles.
+LARy and Pacific Electric succeeded in defeating McAdoo's scheme through a public referendum by proposing their own system, the Los Angeles Motor Bus Company.
+The first service began in August 1923, and by 1925 had 53 miles of bus routes, the second-most in the nation after Chicago.

+The Thirties and hard times

+The Great Depression hit the railway hard, and revenue shortfalls forced the modification of the Type-H cars to allow operation by a single driver and the closure of the Division 2 car house.
+The passage of the National Industrial Recovery Act encouraged union growth and spurred a 1934 strike for higher wages by members of the Amalgamated Transit Union.
+1/8th of employees joined the strike and were subsequently fired, damaging equipment in the aftermath.
+Amid these difficulties the PCC streamline car was introduced in 1937.

+The Forties and World War II

+Continued rail operating expenses and the introduction of GM 45-seat bus led to the abandonment of the L, K and 2 lines by 1941.
+Further cutbacks in rail service were approved by the Board of Public Utilities and would have replaced all but the busiest lines with bus service.
+World War II intervened, and tire and gas shortages increased demand for rail service.
+Old cars were taken out of storage and women began to work in various capacities to meet demand while minimizing resource use.

+Purchase by American City Lines (1944)

 The system was sold in 1944 by Huntington's estate to American City Lines, Inc., of Chicago, a subsidiary of National City Lines, a holding company that was purchasing transit systems across the country.
 The sale was announced December 5, 1944, but the purchase price was not disclosed.
 National City Lines, along with its investors that included Firestone Tire, Standard Oil of California (now Chevron Corporation) and General Motors, were later convicted of conspiring to monopolize the sale of buses and related products to local transit companies controlled by National City Lines and other companies in what became known as the General Motors streetcar conspiracy.
 National City Lines purchased Key System, which operated the streetcar system in Oakland, California, the following year.

 The company was renamed as Los Angeles Transit Lines.
 The new company introduced 40 new ACF-Brill trolley buses which had originally been intended for the Key System, which was being converted to buses by National City Lines in late 1948.

 Many lines were converted to buses in the late 1940s and early 1950s.